 The water source is groundwater found in glacial materials.
-Eight wells (one 6-inch, one 8-inch, five 12-inch and one 16-inch) provide the pumping capacity for this water system (Water supply serial number [WSSN] 3312).
+Two 12-inch wells provide the pumping capacity for this water system (Water System Serial Number [WSSN] 7061).
+At this time, EGLE has determined the susceptibility for this water system as "low."
 We are pleased to report that your drinking water is safe and meets Federal and State requirements.
 If you have questions about this report, or your water utility, please contact your WRC representative, Kathryn DiCea, at wrcwater@oakgov.com or 248-452-9158.
 We want our valued customers to be informed about their water utility.

 A Wellhead Protection Program is designed to protect the public ground water supply system from potential sources of contamination.
 Protection includes identifying the area that contributes ground water to the well (delineation) and developing methods to manage the area to minimize the threat to the water supply.
 Highland Township has developed a Wellhead Protection Program; additional information is available under Services at www.highlandtwp.net.
-At this time, the Department of Environment, Great Lakes, and Energy (EGLE) has determined the susceptibility to contamination for this water system as "low to high."
 The map below shows the delineated areas.